Detect and analyze faces

 command to make it easier to focus on each task. -

-After the repo has been cloned, use the following commands to navigate to and view the language-specific folder containing the application code files, based on the programming language of your choice (Python or C#):
+After the repo has been cloned, use the following command to navigate to the application code files:

 cd mslearn-ai-vision/Labfiles/face/python/face-api ls -a -l